-Each rider must be considerate of other riders when passing or being passed.
+Each participant must be considerate of other riders when passing or being passed.
 Verbal communication and/or the use of a bell are necessary for a successful pass.
 When being passed, please provide adequate space when available for the faster rider to go by.

 The nature of mountain biking requires a mountain biker to be self supported.
 Because Epic Rides’ events are a mild deviation from the solo backwoods experience, participants are allowed to accept support from other registered event participants, official event aid stations, or crew support (when applicable) stationed at aid stations on course.
 Pacing and intermittent hand-ups in non aid station locations is prohibited.

 Always abide by the laws and rules of the road and/or governing land agency when appropriate.

 Headphones connected to MP3 players or similar devices that prohibit a rider’s ability to hear activity around them are not permitted.

 Littering is unacceptable and will not be tolerated.
 Picking up trail trash is good karma.